ajfojas/mtg-tracker/README.md

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
-  > MTG players will have a digital platform in which to keep track of all the cards they have in their collection for quick and easy look ups
+  > MTG players will have a mobile platform in which to keep track of all the cards they have in their collection for quick and easy look ups.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
   > Keeping track of all your cards is an impossible task.
 Have you ever wanted to know if you already have a card in your collection?
 How many of that card you have?
 And the prices associated with your collection?
-The MTG Tracker app solves all those problems all within the palm of your hand.
-This makes for quick and easy look ups so you don't have these pesky questions bothering you and you can get on with you day.
+The MTG Tracker app solves all of those problems, and all within the palm of your hand.
+MTG Tracker makes for quick and easy look ups so you don't have these pesky questions bothering you and you can get on with you day.

 ## Problem ##
   > Describe the problem your product solves.